 - Final Fantasy VI: Several optional Side Quests in the World of Ruin count:

-- In Knights of the Old Republic, most party members had personal quests that could be unlocked by talking to them and learning their backstory, though the rewards were usually little more than Experience Points and resolution to their character arcs.
+- In Knights of the Old Republic, most party members have personal quests that can be unlocked by talking to them and learning their backstory, though the rewards are usually little more than Experience Points and resolution to their character arcs.

 - Knights of the Old Republic II: The Sith Lords steps it up by allowing you to change their class at the end — specifically, by training them as a Jedi.
 It was also intended to affect whether or not they'd survive the Very Definitely Final Dungeon, but the game's Christmas Rushed release prevented that from being implemented.